 Losing a card can’t always be prevented, but there are steps you can take both before and after you lose a card, to make the experience less difficult.
 Here are some tips from experts:

-Keep another card in a different place.
-"Always have a backup," Hoople says.
-That way, you won't be stranded without a card and be forced to pay for an expedited replacement.
+- Keep another card in a different place.
+Don’t keep all your cards in your wallet.
+Instead, tuck one into a different bag or safe storage spot.
+That way if you lose your primary card, you won’t be stranded without any cards and be forced to pay for an expedited replacement.

 If you follow these tips, the loss of your card probably will be resolved as painlessly as possible and you should be able to avoid exorbitant fees.